CLICK HERE TO VIEW TO VIEW THE AWARDS CEREMONY

-- A statement, no longer than 750 words, explaining why your bank should win the Award in the respective category.
-Justification material can be uploaded along with the entry.
+- A statement, no longer than 1000 words, explaining why your bank should receive the Award in the respective category.

-- A brief statement of no more than 100 words to be used as the description of your bank in regard to your submission(s) for the online voting portion of your score.
+- A brief statement of no more than 100 words to be used as the description of each entry for the online voting portion of your score.
 Voters will cast their votes based on this statement.

 Selection of Awardees

+A panel of judges which the ECCB will select, will assess the entries.
 The judging process will include: assessment of the entries; selection of a shortlist for each category; interviews with shortlisted banks and online voting scores.
 Banks are allowed to encourage members of their communities to log-on and vote.
-The ECCB will alert the banks once the voting feature is available.
+The ECCB will alert the banks when the voting feature is available.

 The entries will be assessed based on information provided by the banks outlining their contributuion and participation in the respective categories using a points system amounting to 100 for each category.
-The final overall score includes:
+The breakdown of the points is as follows: